Q. What is Amazon CloudFront?

 CloudFront delivers your content through a worldwide network of data centers called edge locations.
 The regional edge caches are located between your origin web server and the global edge locations that serve content directly to your viewers.
 This helps improve performance for your viewers while lowering the operational burden and cost of scaling your origin resources.

-Amazon CloudFront has added several regional edge cache locations globally, at close proximity to your viewers.
-They are located between your origin webserver and the global edge locations that serve content directly to your viewers.
-As objects become less popular, individual edge locations may remove those objects to make room for more popular content.
-Regional Edge Caches have a larger cache width than any individual edge location, so objects remain in the cache longer at the nearest regional edge caches.
+Amazon CloudFront has multiple globally dispersed Regional Edge Caches (or RECs), providing an additional caching layer close your end-users.
+They are located between your origin webserver and AWS edge locations that serve content directly to your users.
+As cached objects become less popular, individual edge locations may remove those objects to make room for more commonly requested content.
+Regional Edge Caches have a larger cache width than any individual edge location, so objects remain cached longer.
 This helps keep more of your content closer to your viewers, reducing the need for CloudFront to go back to your origin webserver and improving overall performance for viewers.
 For example, CloudFront edge locations in Europe now go to the regional edge cache in Frankfurt to fetch an object before going back to your origin webserver.
-Regional edge cache locations are currently used only for requests that need to go back to a custom origin; i.e. requests to S3 origins will skip regional edge cache locations.
+Regional edge cache locations can be used with any origin, such as S3, EC2, or custom origins.
+RECs are skipped in Regions currently hosting your application origins.

 Q. Is regional edge cache feature enabled by default?